eugene-khyst/letsencrypt-docker-compose/README.md

 (e.g., adding or removing domains or switching to a Let's Encrypt production environment).

 The CLI tool generates the Nginx configuration files based on the `config.json`.
-To make Nginx configuration changes persistent, edit the Handlebars templates used for their generation
+To make Nginx configuration changes persistent, also edit the Handlebars templates used for their generation

 - [`templates/nginx.conf.hbs`](templates/nginx.conf.hbs),
 - [`templates/servers.conf.hbs`](templates/servers.conf.hbs).